 - Throw away any part not used after use.

-- Throw away any part not used after 3 weeks.
+- Throw away any part not used 3 weeks after first use.

 - If you think there has been an overdose, call your poison control center or get medical care right away.
 Be ready to tell or show what was taken, how much, and when it happened.